What Kind of Sand for Brick Walkway: Expert Tips and Solutions

 To ensure your brick walkway remains stable and durable, follow these steps to select the appropriate sand based on your soil composition:

-1. Assess Soil Type: Conduct a soil test to determine the composition of your soil.
+1. Assess Soil Type: Conduct a soil test to determine your soil’s composition.
 This will help you understand its drainage and stability properties.

 2. Choose Sand for Sandy Soil: If your soil is sandy, opt for polymeric sand or mason sand.
 These sands provide better stability and binding properties, preventing shifting and erosion.